 Applicants who wish to become certified or licensed with the Texas Department of State Health Services and/or the National Registry of EMTs need to be aware that any criminal history may also prevent them from such action.
 The Lone Star College-North Harris EMS Professions program is not able to, or responsible for, advising a student with criminal history on whether they are eligible for certification or licensure.
 All questions regarding eligibility should be directed to both the Texas Department of State Health Services and the National Registry of EMTs.

 Possible Additional Requirements

-Clinical facilities may also require completion of a satisfactory drug screening, personal medical insurance, and additional immunizations, all of which are at the students expense.
+Clinical facilities may also require personal medical insurance, and additional immunizations, all of which are at the student's expense.

 Certification Costs (approximate)

 $80.00 each attempt

 Texas background check:

 Simply put, these immunization requirements are governed by the State of Texas and our clinical affiliates.
 Speak to your health care provider about titer tests.
 A titer requires that blood be drawn and tested for immunity.
 If your blood titer results show you are immune, then you can submit the lab test report.
 You can also ask your provider about an accelerated series.
 Some providers will offer the Hepatitis B series, for example, at closer intervals.
 That is their decision and as your provider they are able to make recommendations to you based on your health care status.